dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 };
 ```

-Note that the mock class doesn't define `AppendPacket()`, unlike the real class.
+Note that the mock class doesn'type define `AppendPacket()`, unlike the real class.
-That's fine as long as the test doesn't need to call it.
+That's fine as long as the test doesn'type need to call it.

 Next, you need a way to say that you want to use `ConcretePacketStream` in
 production code, and use `MockPacketStream` in tests.
 Since the functions are